 A key caveat here to understand is collateral perfusion.
-In an MI, there is an arterial obstruction that is preventing oxygenated blood from reaching tissue that needs it for ATP production (krebs cycle, oxidative phosphorylation).
+In an MI, there is an arterial obstruction that is preventing oxygenated blood from reaching tissue that needs it for ATP production (Krebs cycle, oxidative phosphorylation).
 But the tissue around that ischemic core is being perfused by branches of other arterial vessels whos coverage overlaps the area perfused by the obstructed vessel.
-But this extra collateral flow can’t be sustained forever – but we can optimize it until the blockage is eliminated by percutaneous coronary intervention (PCI) or fibrinolysis.
+But this extra collateral flow can’t be sustained forever – but we can optimize it until the blockage is eliminated by the percutaneous coronary intervention (PCI) or fibrinolysis.

 Morphine’s action of reducing HR, optimizing coronary artery flow can help preserve this collateral blood flow action.
 But there are downsides to morphine.

 In NSTEMI, morphine may increase mortality.
 The CRUSADE study was a non-randomized, retrospective, observational registry of NTEMI patients that included more than 57,000 patients.
-In this study, patients who received morphine with or without nitroglycerin, had higher mortality including risk adjusted mortality compared to patients who did not receive morphine.
+In this study, patients who received morphine with or without nitroglycerin had higher mortality including risk-adjusted mortality compared to patients who did not receive morphine.
 It’s not totally known why this happens.
 One theory is that with NSTEMI, if a patient receives morphine, they may not complain of as severe of pain and discomfort – making them seem less acutely ill, and subsequently delaying definitive care (PCI).
 While this is controversial, morphine use should be scrutinized in this population.
 Within the STEMI population, the FAST-MI suggested morphine does not have a net harmful effect.

 It may also impair the GI absorption of other important drugs, namely the P2Y12 inhibitors.[4-7] Regardless of whether morphine is administered parenterally or orally, it can slow GI motility.
 With drug absorption, this can delay maximum absorption.
-When it comes to time critical medications, like the P2Y12 inhibitors, this leads to a clinically significant delay in absorption.
+When it comes to time-critical medications, like the P2Y12 inhibitors, this leads to a clinically significant delay in absorption.
 Thinking of the context of this problem, the risk is early thrombosis of the stent or re-infarction of the tissue and recurrent MI.
 It’s controversial at this time, so there is poor guidance on what to do.
-While it’s also not know if this is a class effect with opioids, it’s safe to assume there is probably some delayed absorption.
+While it’s also not known if this is a class effect with opioids, it’s safe to assume there is probably some delayed absorption.

-Bottom line – After maximally tolerated nitrate therapy, is there a role for morphine in STEMI?
+After maximally tolerated nitrate therapy, is there a role for morphine in STEMI?
 It depends on weighing the balance of benefits (coronary perfusion) with the risks of early stent failure.
 With NSTEMI, the evidence is more clear that the risks may outweigh the benefits.
 So what’s the best way to relieve pain?
 Get the patient to the cath-lab and definitely resolve the MI.

 - The vitals: